 • Partnership evaluation

-In addition to the workshops, Volunteer Richmond provides consultation services to both businesses and non-profit organizations.
+In addition to the workshops, Richmond Cares, Richmond Gives provides consultation services to both businesses and non-profit organizations.
 The consultations, which can take place over weeks or months, allow for more in-depth support, tailored to a company or non-profit's specific needs.
 Taking this next step can be discussed in-person, at one of the Forums, or by calling us at 604-279-7020.

 Each year, all those who have attended a Caring Companies Forum, along with their colleagues, family, and friends, are invited to participate in the Day of Caring - a celebration that doubles as a community service project.
 This year's event will take place Saturday, June 13, at The Sharing Farm, which provides fresh fruits and vegetables to the Richmond Food Bank and other charities.
 Volunteers will help the farm prepare for the summer planting season.